Blake Countess: College career

-Michigan career
+Michigan

 Countess saw his first substantial playing time for the 2011 Michigan Wolverines football team in the fourth quarter of a 28–7 victory over San Diego State on September 24, 2011.
 In less than one quarter, Countess accumulated seven tackles and broke up a pass in the endzone from quarterback Ryan Lindley.
 After the game, Michigan lineman Ryan Van Bergen noted that Countess has "a swagger about him."
 The following week, Countess again drew praise for forcing a fumble and leading the team in tackles in a 58–0 win over Minnesota.
 He received the Next Level Player of the Week award from Matt Bracken of The Baltimore Sun.
-For the season, he earned 2011 Big Ten All-Freshman team recognition from ESPN.com and BTN.com as well as 2011 TSN first-team All-Freshman and College Football News All-Freshman honorable mention honors.
+For the season, he earned 2011 Big Ten Conference All-Freshman team recognition from ESPN.com and BTN.com as well as 2011 TSN first-team All-Freshman and College Football News All-Freshman honorable mention honors.

 Countess injured his anterior cruciate ligament in the season opener for the 2012 Michigan Wolverines football team against Alabama.
-He returned as a redshirt sophomore to be a 2013 All-Big Ten Conference football team first-team selection by the media and second-team selection the coaches.
+He returned as a redshirt sophomore to be a 2013 All-Big Ten first-team selection by the media and second-team selection the coaches.
 However, the following year as a redshirt junior he only received honorable mention All-Big Ten recognition from the media.